mickfuzz/dyne_docs/src/terminal/docs/38-perl.md

     photo.png

 Here we use the *opendir* function to open a directory for reading.
-\"DH\", will be our directory handle, how we refer to the open directory for reading.
+"DH", will be our directory handle, how we refer to the open directory for reading.
 A directory handle is not declared like a variable, just created at the invocation of the *opendir* function.
 We pass the directory name as a string (enclosed in double quotes); the single dot